Set Up Kerberos Authentication

-- (Optional) Create an authentication profile.The authentication profile specifies the server profile that the portal or gateways use when they authenticate users.
-On a portal or gateway, you can assign one or more authentication profiles in one or more client authentication profile.
-For information on how an authentication profile within a client authentication profile supports granular user authentication, see Configure a GlobalProtect Gateway and Set Up Access to the GlobalProtect Portal.
+- (Optional) Create an authentication profile.The authentication profile specifies the server profile for the portal or gateways to use when they authenticate users.
+On a portal or gateway, you can assign one or more authentication profiles in one or more client authentication profiles.
+For descriptions of how an authentication profile within a client authentication profile supports granular user authentication, see Configure a GlobalProtect Gateway and Set Up Access to the GlobalProtect Portal.

-- Select DeviceAuthentication Profile, and then Add a new profile.
+- Select DeviceAuthentication Profile and Add a new profile.

-- Select the Kerberos authentication Server Profile that you created in step 1.
+- Select the Kerberos authentication Server Profile that you created in 1 from the drop-down.

 for User-ID group mapping.
-Modifying user inputs is useful when
+Modifying user input is useful when the

-the authentication service requires domain/username strings in a
+authentication service requires domain/username strings in a particular

-particular format but you do not want to rely on users entering
+format and you don’t want to rely on users to correctly enter the

-- To send the unmodified user input, leave the User Domain blank (default) and set the Username Modifier to the variable %USERINPUT% (default).
+- To send only the unmodified user input, leave the User Domain blank (the default) and set the Username Modifier to the variable %USERINPUT% (the default).